cliffleaf/SimpleSmtpClient/README.md

 # SmtpClient
-A simple SMTP client, allow users to build and send an email to a SMTP server
+A simple SMTP client, allow users to send emails through an existing SMTP server

 ### Quick Start
 clone the project, and create a file for int main(), modify as below.